Anthropology

 Phone: 718-997-5510

 Anthropology’s unique cross-cultural and deeply temporal approach to understanding human diversity is perhaps the smartest and most practical route that a general liberal arts student can select.
 A major or minor in anthropology can be easily supplemented with a variety of relevant courses focused on any number of specific career goals and orientations.
-If a solid liberal arts foundation is your first educational goal, consider a major in Anthropology.
+If a solid liberal arts foundation is your first educational goal, consider a major in anthropology.
 It offers a way of “seeing” and “reading” the world that is in increasing demand in these changing multicultural times.

 A major or minor in anthropology provides the necessary preparation for a variety of careers, including education, international studies, medicine and allied professions, social work, corporate consulting, market research, museum work, community organizing, academia, and many more.
 Students may focus mainly in one of the anthropological subfields – cultural, biological, archaeological, or linguistic anthropology – or they may follow a more general program of study that includes all four subfields.